 Community Care staff place a high value on the time of volunteers and work with them to make sure the experience fits with their schedule.
 Executive Director Debbie MacDonald Moynes says that "we strive to create a process where our drivers can always tell the office staff that they are unavailable, without any regrets."

 There are benefits both for the seniors who are clients of this program and for the volunteer as well.
 Studies show that volunteers live longer, healthier, happier lives.

 Lorna concluded her remarks saying that "Peter has been faithfully driving seniors to appointments for the past 18 and half years.
 You really have helped countless seniors continue to live at home.
 You may not think of it in those terms but that is the valuable work you’ve been doing."

-To get involved as a driver call the Community Care office and arrange a time to meet with a staff person to start the conversation about volunteering.
+To get involved as a driver call the Community Care office and arrange a time to meet with a staff person to data-start= the conversation about volunteering.
 If you need a ride, call today.
 613-476-7493.